Péter Szalai: Biography

 Besides being the member of the Calcutta Trio, he has given many thousands of concerts since 1980.
 Many prominent Indian musicians chose him as partner in Europe since the beginning of the 90s: Pr.
 Debu Choudury, Nandkishor Muley (santur), Gaurav Mazumdar (sitar), Shubhendra Rao (sitar) Ustad Ikhlaq Hussain Khan (sitar) and Debasish Ganguly (sitar).

 In 1992, while still playing in a duo, he founded the Tin Tin with Szabolcs Szőke.
 Since 1994 he is a member of the Tin Tin Quartet and after a small hiatus he returned to the formation in 1997 which was at that time called the Tin Tin Quintet.

 In 2000 he contributed together with violinist Zoltán Lantos, jazz guitarist Gábor Juhász and his own student Iván Nyusztay to the establishment of the Samsara Quartet.
 In 2002 the group also published a record.

-At present he is still a wanted musician for different jazz, etno and fusion productions.
-Since 2003 and 2006 he plays in such multi-faceted formations as Mitsoura (Mónika Miczura, András Monori, Márk Moldvai, Miklós Lukács, Éva Mandula), the Miklós Lukács Quintet (Miklós Lukács, Mátyás Szandai, András Dés, Kristóf Bacsó), the M. Trio (Evelin Tóth, Dániel Kardos) and the Rubái Trió (Szabolcs Szőke and Evelin Tóth), among others.
+At present he is still a wanted musician for jazz productions.
+Since 2003 he has played in multiple groups, including Mitsoura (Mónika Miczura, András Monori, Márk Moldvai, Miklós Lukács, Éva Mandula), the Miklós Lukács Quintet (Miklós Lukács, Mátyás Szandai, András Dés, Kristóf Bacsó), the M. Trio (Evelin Tóth, Dániel Kardos) and the Rubái Trió (Szabolcs Szőke and Evelin Tóth), among others.

 As a guest performer he played at the concerts of Amadinda, the Dresch Quartet, Bea Palya, Ági Szalóki and more.
 He participated in the production of many records like Peter Ogi, Palle Mikkelborg, Djabe, Tibor Szemző and others.

 He considers teaching at RIMPA (Ravi Shankar Institute for Music and Performing Arts) an important part of his work.

 He was invited by Zoltán Rácz to the Franz Liszt Music Academy where he teaches classical Indian music theory for classical and jazz music students since 2009.

 In 2010 he organised the Spirit and Sound and String and Spirit performer nights with such musicians like Bea Palya, Ági Szalóki, Miklós Lukács, Kálmán Balogh, Rózsa Farkas, and the Miklós Lukács Quintet.

 A biographical documentary short film was made in 2011 about Peter Szalai titled Without Sheet Music.
 A portrait film made in 2013 about him titled Angel in the Details.